Get

 cat and dog fighting

-If you have a feral cat population in your neighborhood (and chances are you do, as feral cats are prevalent in many areas) and also own a dog, you’ve probably wondered how safe it is for your dog to be around the cats.
-Other than the chance of your dog and a feral cat getting into a fight, do feral cats pose additional risks to your pet?
+If you have a feral cat population in your neighborhood (which is quite likely, as feral cats are prevalent in many areas) and own a dog, you may have wondered how safe it is for your dog to be around the cats.
+Other than the chance of your dog and a feral cat getting into a fight, do ferals pose risks to your pet?
 For example, can feral cats spread disease to dogs?

-The answer is yes; a few diseases can spread from cat to dog (it’s rare for cross-species transmission, but it is possible).
-Some are not so severe, but there are a couple, in particular, you should be wary of your dog getting any as they can be serious.
+The answer is yes; certain diseases can spread from cats to dogs (cross-species transmission is rare but possible).
+Most are not that severe, but there are a few in particular that you should be wary of your dog getting, as they can be serious.

-Here’s a closer look at them, along with everything else you need to know.
+Here’s a closer look at them, along with everything else that you need to know.

 The Difference Between Feral and Stray Cats